Repowering Your Boat:By Michael Vatalaro

-There are many considerations when starting a repower project, including some that are unrelated to the performance requirements your boat, such as having a local dealer or mechanic nearby for servicing that you like and trust.
-The five below, should give you a good starting point from which to plan your shopping list.
+There are many considerations when starting a repower project, including some that are unrelated to the performance requirements of your boat, such as having a local dealer or mechanic nearby for servicing that you like and trust.
+The following should give you a good starting point from which to plan your shopping list.

 Space is more of an issue if you are running twins (or more) because some of the high-horsepower modern four-strokes need more width between the engines, but not always.
 Honda, for example, designed their four-strokes to fit the standard footprint for easy repowers.

 In addition, with the increased horsepower ratings available today, you may wish to switch from twins to a single outboard configuration.
 For example, swapping twin-150s for a single 300-hp motor, in theory, will reduce both weight and drag, which should increase fuel economy without sacrificing performance.
 However, boatbuilders caution that the increased power and torque of these modern, power-dense outboards can be too much for transoms that weren't designed for it.
 A safe bet is to limit horsepower to the highest horsepower single engine configuration offered as original equipment.
 The boatbuilder should be able to go into greater detail.

 To Home Page

 What's that funny smell?
 Do you hear a strange noise?
 Wait a second, that feels too hot!
 Stop and trust your senses.
 They've got some important news for you.

 At this year's Miami International Boat Show, the crop of new electronics did not disappoint.
 Here's what's new, and what's hot.

 What you should know about this often overlooked marine system.